-- Whately, Richard, 1844.
-Elements of logic, 9th edition, London: B. Fellowes.
+- Whately, Richard, 1826.
+Elements of logic, London: B. Fellowes.

 - –––, 1830.
-Elements of rhetoric.
-3rd edition, Oxford: W. Baxter.
+Elements of rhetoric, 3rd edition, Oxford: W. Baxter.

-- Woods, John, 1995.
+- –––, 1995a.
 “Appeal to Force,” in Hansen and Pinto 1995.

 - Woods, John and Douglas Walton, 1989.
 Fallacies: Selected Papers 1972–1982, Dordrecht/Providence: Foris.

 How to cite this entry.
 Preview the PDF version of this entry at the Friends of the SEP Society.
-Look up this entry topic at the Indiana Philosophy Ontology Project (InPhO).
+Look up topics and thinkers related to this entry at the Internet Philosophy Ontology Project (InPhO).
 Enhanced bibliography for this entry at PhilPapers, with links to its database.